-If it becomes necessary to dissolve a component that has not met the requirements to be a component, the component will be de-recognized by ACOEM.
+If it becomes necessary to derecognize a component that has not met the requirements to be a component, the component will be derecognized by ACOEM.

-If the component is in the territories of the United States or not in the United States, the members of the de-recognized component will be assigned as direct members unless they request assignment to a component to which they might otherwise belong as per these Bylaws.
+If the component is in the territories of the United States, the members of the derecognized component will be assigned to the International Component unless they request assignment to a component to which they might otherwise belong as per these Bylaws.

 Where there are disputes about assignment of territory, the House of Delegates will resolve the dispute.